dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 } ${$order}`
 ```

-Sounds like we've made some progress.
-But we can do more.
+Sounds like we've made some progress but we can do more.
+Yes!
 See below.

 ## Using Tagged Templates for Dynamic GROQ Query